Navigation: Learn About All Features > Application Output >

 Stand-Alone EXE Files with No Dependencies 🚀

-HTML Executable is designed to generate stand-alone Windows programs.
-Your website is neatly packed into a single .EXE file, ready to be shared with others.
-What's more, this .EXE file does not require any third-party software (no Microsoft .net framework nor DLL files).
-However, the code necessary to run stand-alone EXE files takes about 15 Mb uncompressed.
+HTML Executable is designed to generate stand-alone Windows applications.
+Your website is neatly packed into a single .EXE file, ready for distribution.
+This .EXE file does not require any third-party software such as the Microsoft .NET Framework or external DLLs.
+However, the code necessary to run stand-alone EXE files takes about 15 MB uncompressed.
 If size is not a concern for you, stick with the stand-alone option.

 Compressing Executable Files for Easy Distribution 📦